Locally conformally flat and self-dual structures on simple 4-manifolds: Simple 4-manifolds

 The second assertion is alternatively seen as follows: The product of flat metrics on the components is scalar-flat-K\"ahler (SFK).
 So by the Theorem \ref{sfk=>asd} it is ASD.\end{proof}

-As a by product of local conformal flatness we also compute $\tau(T^4)=0$.
+As a by-product of local conformal flatness we also compute $\tau(T^4)=0$.
 Bieberbach's theorem states that the only compact manifolds that admit flat metrics are $T^n$ and its finite quotients.
-So that these are only (globally) conformally flat manifolds.
+Hence these are the only (globally) conformally flat manifolds.
 Since these are already classified, the phrase ``conformally flat" is usually used in place of LCF in the literature.
-Before checking the last possible torus in dimension four, let us look at its universal cover.
+Before checking another possible basic product in dimension four, let us look at its universal cover.

-\beg{thm} The smooth $4$-manifold $S^2 \times \mbb R^2$ is LCF hence SD. \end{thm} \beg{proof} Since $S^2\times \mbb R$ is diffeomorphic to $\mbb R^3-\{0\}$ the inherited standart metric is of constant (positive) sectional curvature.
+\beg{thm} The smooth $4$-manifold $S^2 \times \mbb R^2$ is LCF hence SD. \end{thm} \beg{proof} Since $S^2\times \mbb R$ is diffeomorphic to $\mbb R^3-\{0\}$, the inherited standart metric is of constant (positive) sectional curvature.
 A constant sectional curvature space times $\mbb R$ is LCF. \end{proof}

-Next result indicates that the above manifold can not have isometries to give $S^2 \times T^2$ as the quotient.
+Next result indicates that the above manifold can not have isometries that give $S^2 \times T^2$ as the quotient.

 \beg{thm} The smooth $4$-manifold $S^2 \times T^2$ is neither LCF nor SD. \end{thm} \beg{proof} Because of the antipodal orientation reversing isometry of the $2$-sphere, we have the signature $\tau(S^2 \times T^2)=0$.
 Hence this is LCF iff SD.
-Secondly, since this manifold has Abelian infinite fundamental group $\mbbz^2$, if it admits a LCF metric then applying the Kuiper's second theorem \ref{kuiperthm2} it should have universal cover $\mbb R^4$ or $\mbb R\times S^3$.
-Since the universal cover is $S^2\times \mbb R^2$ this rises a contradiction.
-In general this argument applies to $S^p\times T^q$ for $p,q \geq 2$. \end{proof} This manifold is particularly interesting since even though it is not LCF, the following infimum of the all possible Weyl energies on the manifold,
+Secondly, since this manifold has Abelian infinite fundamental group $\mbbz^2$, if it admits a LCF metric then applying Kuiper's second theorem (Theorem \ref{kuiperthm2}) it should have universal cover $\mbb R^4$ or $\mbb R\times S^3$.
+Since the universal cover is $S^2\times \mbb R^2$ this gives a contradiction.
+In general this argument applies to $S^p\times T^q$ for $p,q \geq 2$. \end{proof} This manifold is particularly interesting since even though it is not LCF, the following infimum of all the possible Weyl energies on the manifold,

-called the {\em Weyl Invariant} is zero, where $W_g$ is the conformally invariant type $(1,3)$ Weyl tensor, $\mathcal{M}_M$ is the space of smooth metrics.
+called the {\em Weyl invariant} is zero, where $W_g$ is the conformally invariant type $(1,3)$ Weyl tensor, $\mathcal{M}_M$ is the space of smooth metrics.
 See \cite{osamukobayashi} for a proof.
 Hence the infimum is not attained.

 One can easily compute the Euler characteristic of $S^1\times S^3$ to be $\chi=0$, since the $S^3$ component is an oriented closed 3-manifold hence $\chi(S^3)=0$.
-Since there is no second homology the signature $\tau=0$.
+Since there is no second homology, the signature $\tau=0$.
 In this case it is a candidate of a manifold which may admit LCF metrics.
-This turns out to be the fact as follows.
+This turns out to be the case as follows.

 \beg{thm} The 4-manifold $S^1\times S^3$ with its standard product metric is LCF and hence SD.\end{thm}

 \beg{proof} The proof is adapted from \cite{jeffdg}.
 Locally we can think this as $\mbb R\times S^3$, where $\mbb R$ is the flat line with $g_{\mbb R}=dx\otimes dx$ and $S^3$ has the round metric of curvature $+1$.
 Rm denoting the Riemann curvature tensor, $\varowedge$ is the Kulkarni-Nomizu product which is commutative,